North West - Committee

-Our amateur dramatic involvement is now with ‘Preston Musical Comedy Society’ were I perform and Lloyd has numerous roles both on and off stage.
+Our amateur dramatic involvement is now with ‘Preston Musical Comedy Society’ were I perform and Lloyd has numerous roles both on and off stage but mainly as the society's Vice Chairman.
 We are also associate members of ‘Blackburn Arts Club’.
 We became Regional Representatives for NODA North West District 12 at the start of 2014.
 This was after a number of years assisting other District Representatives.
 We organise the joint ‘District 3 & 12 Awards and Dinner’, which becomes more and more popular annually.
 The number of societies and the quality of productions in the East Lancashire area is ever increasing.
 We have now moved from being district based Regional Reps to being the North West Website Editors and being committee members looking after Marketing and Events.
 This involves taking an active part with the NODA North West annual conference, producing the event brochure and liaising with the company exhibitors.

 Christine SandersonAWARDS SECRETARY